terra-campaigns/degenesis/_notions/inklings.md

 - [ ] What broke the peace between spitalians and Anabaptists and when?
 Briton?
 - [ ] Expand current maritime export of ore to Burgas, supplying enough to Istanbul as well (from the Postachi)
 - [ ] Pollen clans, primal punk 208
-- [ ] Items to develop:
-	- Spitalians fungicide rifle and horse
-	- scrappers motorbike
-	- Anabaptists oil

-	Each session has one degenesis Item and 2 scavenger items
 - [ ] Isolde has to prove her worth as a sublime in the Adriatic war.
 - [ ] Pollen clans tell stories about the wretched hag to children
 - [ ] Trade with local tribe, and meet the Spitalians who raided the vortok, alternative to hunt a mammoth on their way there.
 - [ ] Request by Ivan (who noticed them after the Czar incident), when he finds out the PCs know about the robots - Find artefacts in Kiev for robots - gradient descent (sleepers are the troubleshooters)
-- [ ] Set up by Dexter of someone carrying burn
-- [ ] Sasha would be a great Anabaptist
 - [ ] Mapping of the Czar/resident, and burn it
 - [ ] Yelena joins the primer?
-What happens with her?
+Starts to use a lot of Bion... starts to turn Leperos... pregnant again from Detina?
-- [ ] Jorn needs another piece of the Resident
+- [ ] Jorn needs another piece of the Resident.
+He goes with Purifier Harlem
-- [ ] An attack is being formed by the psychonauts
-- [ ] City covered in gossamer
 - [ ] Self vs super organism (evangelion stuff)
+- [ ] Will Jorn poison the fields?
+- [ ] Detina will look after Yelena
+- [ ] Adriana and Yelena are good friends, and fierce women.
+- [ ] Yelena is sent to protect Isolde,
+- [ ] Adriana knows stories about Isolde, but gives her a chance.

-## Old sets
+## Primal Odd

+- [ ] Add equipment to bonds again.
+- [ ] Items to develop:
+	- Spitalians fungicide rifle and horse
+	- scrappers motorbike
+	- Anabaptists oil

+	Each session has one degenesis Item and 2 scavenger items

 ## Parked